 "I was frightened but still able to reach down and shake her.
 She was stiff and cold, Running from the house, I called across the field to Aunt Martha, 'Mrs. Shue is dead!'

 "As she ran to the house, I went down the road for Mr. Shue, finding him at the blacksmith shop with Charles Tapscott.
-When I told him what I had found, he let out a yell and, with Mr. Tapscott, started for the house.
+When I told him what I had found, he yelled and, with Mr. Tapscott, started for the house.
 I continued on to get Dr. Knapp.

-"When we reached the house Shue had taken his wife from the floor, placed her on the bed and was holding her head in his arms crying for her to come back.
+"When we reached the house, Shue had taken his wife from the floor, placed her on the bed, and held her head in his arms crying for her to come back.
 But, strangest of all, although no one thought of it at the time, he had dressed Mrs. Shue, placing one of those old-fashioned high, stiff collars around her neck and holding it in place with some kind of scarf.

 The next morning, Mrs. Shue's body, accompanied by her husband and several neighbors, was taken over the mountain to Mrs. Heaster's home.
 On Monday, she was buried in the little family graveyard high up on the side of the mountain.
 In the interim, before the funeral, Shue never once left his dead wife's side in the presence of others.
 When not at the coffin, he permitted no one else to go near it, not even her mother.
 Taking his place at the head of the corpse, he guarded it closely.